bitnami/charts/bitnami/nessie/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 1.0.0

+This major updates the PostgreSQL subchart to its newest major, 16.0.0, which uses PostgreSQL 17.x.
+Follow the [official instructions](https://www.postgresql.org/docs/17/upgrading.html) to upgrade to 17.x.

 ## License

 Copyright &copy; 2024 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.